nameer-rizvi/async-fetch/README.md

 - _defer_: a boolean to define whether or not the request should run on mount or be deferred until manually called.
 - _persistData_: a boolean to define whether or not the data state should be persisted on each new request.
 - _persistError_: a boolean to define whether or not the error state should be persisted on each new request.
-- _delay_: number of milliseconds to wait between getting a response and handling it.
 - _onSuccess_: a function that'll run on a successful request, with the request data provided as a param.
 - _onFail_: a function that'll run on a failed request, with the request error provided as a param.
 - _onFinish_: a function that'll run once the request has completed (successfully or unsuccessfully).